 Planning Step four

 of the family’s money-saving plan involves having a lot of freezer space.
 Whatever the family cannot consume right away can be purchased and saved for a later day.

 “One day a month the family all cooks meals,” Annette said.
 “And we put away anywhere from 13 to 17 meals in a freezer.”

 Step five is to avoid credit cards — and their costly interest payments.
 The couple has never used a credit card in 22 years of marriage.

 Their advice to other families, which they offer both in seminars and on their Web site, is make a plan and stick to it.
 First, figure out how much you need to pay your monthly expenses.

-Right now, we take anything that we earn over and above what our monthly budget (to us, budget means what we set aside in advance for every anticipated expense - in 19 various subcategories in our checkbook - see our June 04 issue for a detailed article describing our budgeting process) and split it into three.
-One third goes into a house fund, to cover any house emergencies.
-One third goes into a 'fun' account, for vacations, and one third for our family goes to charity, but for other families can go to mutual funds or other kinds of savings."
+Right now, we take anything that we earn over and above what our monthly budget (to us, budget means what we set aside in advance for every anticipated expense – in 19 various subcategories in our checkbook.
+We describe our budget system here for a detailed article describing our budgeting process) and split it into three.
+One-third goes into a house fund, to cover any house emergencies.
+One-third goes into a ‘fun’ account, for vacations, and one-third for our family goes to charity, but for other families can go to mutual funds or other kinds of savings.”